 How to Make a Lowcountry Boil

 Aside from having the unique cooking tools (i.e. a very large pot and an outdoor propane burner), a Lowcountry Boil is actually very easy to make.
 The key is the order in which you add the ingredients.
 Potatoes take the longest time to cook, so those go into the pot first.
 After that, the sausage, corn and finally the shrimp get added in different time intervals.
 (The shrimp go in last as they cook in just 1-2 minutes.)
 This is truly a one pot meal!

 What seasonings are used in a Lowcountry Boil

-The seasonings used in Lowcountry Boils are typically a bit milder than the ones used in crawfish boils.
+The spices used in seafood boils are typically a bit milder than the ones used in crawfish boils.
 Old Bay is the most common, although Zatarain’s crab boil is frequently used if you want to add a bit of a Cajun flare to your boil.
 Aside from the dry seasonings, you often add a couple of lemon wedges, some garlic bulbs, bay leaves, peppercorns and salt to the pot.
 The combination of seasonings in this recipe is flavorful, but not overly spicy.
 Of course, you can adjust the seasonings to fit your personal preferences.

 At the end of the day, a Lowcountry Boil is the kind of meal where you spread newspaper on a backyard table, call over your friends, pop open a cold beer and enjoy a meal that’s perfect for feeding a crowd.
 No dishes needed.
 That’s exactly what we did here, and we had fun spending time together over delicious food.

 I hope you enjoy this Lowcountry Boil recipe as much as we do!
 And if you make your way to Folly Beach, drop me a line – we love Charleston and Folly Beach so much that we plan on making our vacations there a summer tradition!